Logotype for Apogee Therapeutics Inc

 • Zumilokibart was well-tolerated, with adverse events in line with the IL-13/IL-4 class; most common were nasopharyngitis, headache, conjunctivitis, URTI, atopic dermatitis, and UTI.

-• Non-infective conjunctivitis rates were 5.9% (mid-dose), with pooled conjunctivitis-related events at 10.6%, similar to standard of care.
+• Non-infective conjunctivitis rates were 5.9% for the planned phase III dose, with pooled conjunctivitis-related events at 10.6%, similar to standard of care.

 • Serious TEAEs and discontinuations due to TEAEs were low and similar to placebo, with an overall discontinuation rate of 6%.

-• No effect of anti-drug antibodies on pharmacokinetics, efficacy, or safety was observed.
+• No effect of anti-drug antibodies on PK, efficacy, or safety was observed.

 Partial view of Summaries dataset, powered by Quartr API